DMyCah/Ass-Task-3/README.md

 Bread on new ducks

 Wardrobe:
-Recieve first duck when opening wardrobe (coathanger icon)
+Receive first duck when opening wardrobe (coathanger icon)

 Need to press save to save your duck when changing in wardrobe